Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/items-and-blocks.md

 #### Extra Methods

-- `.capacity(integer)`{: .language-javascript }: Accepts an integer, sets the capacity, in mB, of the mold.
+- `.capacity(integer)`{: .language-kube }: Accepts an integer, sets the capacity, in mB, of the mold.
 Defaults to 100
-- `.fluidTagAccept(String)`{: .language-javascript }: Accepts a string, determines which fluids are allowed in the mold.
+- `.fluidTagAccept(String)`{: .language-kube }: Accepts a string, determines which fluids are allowed in the mold.
 Defaults to `tfc:usable_in_ingot_mold`
-- `.allowedInMoldTable()`{: .language-javascript }: Allows the mold to be put into [Casting with Channels](https://www.curseforge.com/minecraft/mc-mods/tfc-casting-with-channels)' mold tables if the mod is installed.
+- `.allowedInMoldTable()`{: .language-kube }: Allows the mold to be put into [Casting with Channels](https://www.curseforge.com/minecraft/mc-mods/tfc-casting-with-channels)' mold tables if the mod is installed.
 The model for the mold is not made automatically, but its path is `kubejs_tfc/models/item/` + the path of the regular mold

 ### Chisel